LibraryOfCongress/citizen-dj/README.md

   -out "output/variety-stage/pages/page_%s.json"
 ```

-In this example, we are performing a query to the [LOC API](https://libraryofcongress.github.io/data-exploration/) get the audio files for the [Variety Stage Sound Recordings and Motion Pictures](https://www.loc.gov/collections/variety-stage-sound-recordings-and-motion-pictures/?fa=original-format:sound+recording) collection from loc.gov.
+In this example, we are performing a query to the [LOC API](https://libraryofcongress.github.io/data-exploration/) to get the audio files for the [Variety Stage Sound Recordings and Motion Pictures](https://www.loc.gov/collections/variety-stage-sound-recordings-and-motion-pictures/?fa=original-format:sound+recording) collection from loc.gov.
+Note that these scripts will only work for loc.gov items that have downloadable content (you can check this by looking for a download option on a collection item page).
 Next we will download metadata for each item in the query results:

 ```
 python3 scrapers/loc/download_metadata.py \